2 minute read

 A real-world example

-Due to that commitment, our early focus was around fixing the customer’s scripts- but after a month or two of stab-in-the-dark troubleshooting, the customer was getting frustrated.
+Due to that commitment, our early focus was around troubleshooting the customer’s scripts- but after multiple sessions of stab-in-the-dark troubleshooting, the customer was getting frustrated.
 Why can’t you solve our Y?

 Eventually we were pulled into an all-hands discussion on the issue.
-That is when the magic question popped up: What does the customer actually need from us?
-What the customer didn’t know, was that we have a team who regularly pushes the same data to customers who express a need for it.
-When the customer came on the call, we started off with the magic question.
-The conversation went like this:
+That is when the magic question popped up: What is he trying to get in the first place, and is there another way to give it to him?
+What the customer (and many on the call) didn’t know, was that we have a team who regularly pushes the same data to customers who express a need for it.
+When the customer came on the call, the conversation went something like this:

-After two months of well-intentioned but misguided troubleshooting, the issue evaporated as soon as someone asked the magic question.
+After hours upon hours of well-intentioned but misguided troubleshooting, the issue evaporated as soon as someone asked the magic question.
 The solutions aren’t always that tidy, but it’s pretty satisfying when they are!

 Comments